-	While the College and the Chaplain belong to the United Methodist tradition, both respect the faith traditions of students, faculty and staff who are neither United Methodist nor Christian.
+While the College is affiliated with the United Methodist Church, we respect the faith traditions of students, faculty and staff who are neither United Methodist nor Christian.
 Columbia College strives to be a community that respects religious diversity and difference.

 Religious Life Opportunities